Skip to main content

 Update the site menu

-To update the site menu, follow these steps:
+To update the site menu:

 On the sidebar, click Appearance > Menus.